sigurdschneider/lvc/README.md

 with the title: Verified Translation Validation in the LVC Framework

-The development contains the LVC Compiler Project developed by Sigurd Schneider.
+The development contains the LVC Compiler Project developed by Sigurd Schneider[1].
 Dependencies can be found below.

 The actual development done by Heiko Becker is in the folder TransVal.
 The commit history stored in the .git folder documents the development process.
+All other files are taken from the development of Schneider.

 To build the Translation Validation Interface, the makefile must be generated as explained below by Sigurd Schneider.